basdxz/beddium/README.md

 Beddium is a free and open-source performance mod for Minecraft clients.

 ## NOTICE
-This project is an (Un)Official fork of [Embeddium](https://github.com/embeddedt/embeddium) with support for Forge on Minecraft versions 1.21+
+This project is an (Un)Official fork of [Embeddium](https://github.com/embeddedt/embeddium) with support for Minecraft Forge (not NeoForge) on Minecraft versions 1.21+

-Created with support from Embbeddedt, to allow upstream to focus on supporting the NeoForge and Fabric modloaders.
+Created with support from Embbeddedt, to allow upstream to focus on supporting the NeoForge modloaders.

 Please do not report issues with Beddium to the maintainers of Embeddium or Sodium.